NFYK13005U Quantum Information

 - relate the various parts of the course together and apply the knowledge gained in the course in new situations.

 After the course students should know the elementary concept from quantum information theory including qubits, pure and mixed states, Bloch sphere, entanglement, super dense coding, teleportation, quantum repeaters, Bell’s inequalities, entanglement purification, quantum error correction, and quantum computation algorithms (Deutsch, Grover, and quantum simulation).
-Furthermore they should know how one can implement quantum information processing in simple experimental systems such as photons and trapped ions.
+Furthermore they should know how one can implement quantum information processing in simple experimental systems such as trapped ions and super conducting qubits.

 The student will learn how the different logical structure of quantum mechanics, compared to classical mechanics, enables new possibilities for e.g. computation, measurements, and communication.
 Thereby the course will provide a deeper understanding of the quantum mechanics learned in previous courses.
 It will also provide the students with a background for further studies within quantum optics or quantum information, e.g. in a M.Sc. project